hackmak/GoL-MIPS/README.md

 __BASE ADDRESS:__ 0x10008000 ($gp)

-4)
+4) Click the __Connect to MIPS__ button on the bottom left of the Bitmap Display.
+5) Press __F3__ to assemble then __F5__ to start running the program!

+## How to Stop the Game of Life
+If you are on a regenerative??? pattern and get bored, simply hit the stop button.
+Don't forget to __reset__ the Bitmap!
 ## GoL_Original vs. GoL_Update
 ###### Original
-This is the original program I had created for the final project for my Computer Architecture class (Fall '18).
+This is the original program I had created as a final project for my Computer Architecture class (Fall '18).
 The final project was open-ended, the main requirement being a minimum of 500 lines of code.
-The main features of the original program is that the users can see the rules of the Game of Life unfolding in 9 hard-coded initial patterns.
+The main features of this program is that the user choose from 9 hard-coded initial patterns of various types (e.g. methuselahs, gliders, oscillators).
 ###### Update
 This version includes the same 9 patterns as the original code but with added functionalities:

 - allows the user to create his/her own patterns by entering pixel coordinates
 - input validation for menu choices and pixel coordinates.
 Will not let user input duplicate coordinates.

+What I'm working on currently (as of 12/24):
+- letting the user choose what color pixel they'd like the game to proceed in
+- creating the illusion of an infinite grid by letting patterns go past the borders of the grid, instead of sticking to the edge

 __*Check the wiki for more information on the Game of Life and implementation details.__